WHAT IS ACCREDITATION?

 WHO GETS ACCREDITED?

-baccalaureate programs in parks, recreation and leisure services are eligible
+Undergraduate baccalaureate programs in parks, recreation, tourism, sport management, event management, therapeutic recreation, and leisure studies are eligible

 to apply for accreditation.
 At present, no accrediting program exists for